 Field Field Type Description Format Binary Bytes Binary Offset 1 USERI2CRESPONSE header Log header.
-See Messages for more information. - Н 0 The 7 bit address of the I2C device.
+See Messages for more information. - Н 0 2 DeviceAddress The 7 bit address of the I2C device.
 Valid values are 0 through 127.
-2 DeviceAddress For ASCII and Abbreviated commands, this field is a hexadecimal string of two digits.
-There is no 0x prefix and spaces are not allowed in the string.
-Uchar 11 Н
+For ASCII and Abbreviated commands, this field is a hexadecimal string of two digits.
+There is no 0x prefix and spaces are not allowed in Uchar 11 Н string of two digits.
+There is no 0x

-1In the binary case, additional bytes of padding are added after this field to maintain 4-byte alignment for the fields that follow.
+&lt;sup>1In the binary case, additional bytes of padding are added after this field to maintain 4-byte alignment for the fields that follow.